niharhEAVR/Web-Development-codes/day-10/01_Basic_CSS.md

 CSS (Cascading Style Sheets) is used to style HTML elements.
-Here are the basics you should know:

----

 ## **1. CSS Syntax**
 A CSS rule consists of: